 2. Trinity Western University has developed multiple pathways for Undergraduate students to study English at the University.
 Completion of these programs meets the English Proficiency requirement.
-These programs include ESLI (English as a Second Language International) and U1 (University Transition) at our Langley campus, and TLC (Trinity Language Center) and ATC at our Richmond campus.
-Students entering via an English Pathway (ESLI or TLC) will be will be assessed for English skills during Orientation and students will be placed in the appropriate level.
+These programs include U1 (University Transition) at our Langley campus and TLC (Trinity Language Center) both at Langley and Richmond campuses.
+Students entering via TLC will be assessed for English skills during Orientation and students will be placed in the appropriate level.

 5. Achieve a final grade of 4 or better on the AP (Advanced Placement English Language and Composition or AP Literature & Composition.

 6. Achieve a final grade of 3 or better on the IB English 12 A1 or A2 (HL) or a final grade of 4 or better on the IB English 12 A1 or A2 (SL) or IB English 12 B with a grade of 4 or better.

 7. Achieve a final grade of C or better on the GCSE O-Level English Language-A.

 8. Achieve a final grade of B or higher in six credits of post-secondary studies in English courses in an approved English-speaking country equivalent to TWU ENG103 and TWU ENG 104.